Pinus wallichiana: Description

-Uses
+Cultivation and uses

 The wood is moderately hard, durable and highly resinous.
 It is a good firewood but gives off a pungent resinous smoke.
 It is a commercial source of turpentine which is superior quality than that of P. roxburghii but is not produced so freely.

 The tree became available through the European nursery trade in 1836, nine years after the Danish botanist Nathaniel Wallich first introduced seeds to England.
 It is a popular tree for planting in parks and large gardens, grown for its attractive foliage and large, decorative cones.
 It is also valued for its relatively high resistance to air pollution, tolerating this better than some other conifers.

 This plant and its slow-growing cultivar 'Nana' have gained the Royal Horticultural Society's Award of Garden Merit.